Configuring HPE GreenLake SSO SAML Authentication with ADFS

 SAML Authentication workflows

 The following diagrams describe the SAML authentication workflow used by HPE GreenLake when ADFS is used as the identity provider.
+Both Identity Provider (IdP) initiated and Service Provider (SP) initiated methods are supported by ADFS and HPE GreenLake.

-Service Provider initiated SSO
+Service Provider Initiated SSO

 - A user accesses the HPE GreenLake UI and enters their primary email address in the SSO interface.

-- HPE GreenLake generates a SAML 2.0 AuthN request and redirects the user’s browser to the ADFS sign on page.
+- HPE GreenLake generates a SAML 2.0 AuthN request and redirects the user’s browser to the ADFS sign-on page.

 - When a user is not yet authenticated with ADFS, they will be prompted to authenticate.
 However, if the user is already authenticated with ADFS, they will not be required to authenticate again.